nockmago/tree-app-udacity/README.md

 ### Tests
+`
+Two environment variables must be configured for running test:

+- `ADMIN_TOKEN`
+- `FARMER_TOKEN`

+These variables are used for testing authorization.
+See the login info section down below for information on how to get access tokens for different roles.

-In order to run tests, run the following commands from the backend folder:
+In order to run tests, run the following commands from the app folder:

 ```
 dropdb tree_test
 createdb tree_test
 psql tree_test < tree.psql
 python test_app.py

 ```

 The first time you run the tests, omit the dropdb command.